English English

 Evaluation

-Any patient who develops a sudden change in their voice or hoarseness that persists for more than two weeks should be evaluated by an Ear Nose and Throat physician to determine the cause of their symptoms and provide treatment recommendations.
+Any patient who develops a sudden change in their voice or hoarseness that persists for more than two weeks should consult an ear nose and throat specialist.
+The ENT doctor can determine the cause of their symptoms and recommend suitable treatment options.

-At Queen City Ear Nose and Throat we perform a detailed evaluation with diagnostic testing consisting of flexible endoscopy where a fiberoptic camera can be used to examine the vocal cords and advanced videostroboscopy.
-This testing allows a magnified detailed assessment of the vocal cords and is the only test that allows your doctor to assess the vibratory function of the vocal cords.
+At Queen City Ear Nose and Throat we conduct a comprehensive evaluation of your vocal cords using flexibility endoscopy and advanced videostroboscopy.
+With flexible endoscopy, a fiber optic camera is used to examine your vocal cords.
+Meanwhile, videostroboscopy is the only test that allows your doctor to assess the vibratory function of the vocal cords.

 Treatment